BlinkPay/Blink-Debit-API-Client-Node/README.md

     const qpCreateResponse = await client.createQuickPayment(request);
     log.info("Redirect URL: {}", qpCreateResponse.redirectUri); // Redirect the consumer to this URL
     const qpId = qpCreateResponse.quickPaymentId;
-    const qpResponse = client.awaitSuccessfulQuickPaymentOrThrowException(qpId, 300); // Will throw an exception if the payment was not successful after 5min
+    const qpResponse = await client.awaitSuccessfulQuickPaymentOrThrowException(qpId, 300); // Will throw an exception if the payment was not successful after 5min
 }

-createQuickPayment();
+await createQuickPayment();
 ```
 ### Option 2: Browser environment e.g. React
 Append the BlinkPay environment variables to your `.env` file.
 Notice the `REACT_APP_` prefix.